The following three free books by

 Emeritus Professor Frank Firk, former Chairman of

-the Department of Physics, 1) Essential Physics 1, (written by
+1) Essential Physics 1, (written by

 Emeritus Professor Frank Firk, former Chairman of

-the Department of Physics, Essential Physics 1, is an
+Essential Physics 1, is an

 intensive introduction to classical and special relativity, Newtonian